 La 100 de beri further down Covaci street is one of the two pubs in the old center famous for their huge beer variety and stock.
 You can try German beer, Belgian beer, British beer and a lot more.
 Recently, they also added more consistent items on their food menu (burgers, quesadilla), and you can eat here Fridays to Sundays.

 Gabroveni street, parallel to Covaci street, is also home to a few interesting bars and restaurants.
 Right on the corner of the street you will find Gyros Thessaloniki, a Greek specialties fast food with decent food (but not as good as it used to be when they first opened it).
-On the same side of the street, a few steps further you will find Marin Seafood Grill, a small place that looks like a fast food, but actually serves seafood cooked on a grill (whatever you decide on, you won’t be disappointed, and the sauces are delicious).
 Moving along on Gabroveni, you will find Fire Club, one of the most popular pubs in the old center, because of the small prices, the music (rock and similar) and the size (there are two pub rooms and a club room).
 The menu is varied (salads, sandwiches/hot dogs/burgers + fries, Italian pasta, grilled meat, pizza, etc) and the food comes in large sizes and with good prices (and it’s good food usually).
 Right in front of Fire Club there is a small street, Zarafi, which runs into Lipscani.
 It also has a few restaurants, of which I will point out The Elbow Room, because of the good food (especially the foccacia sandwiches with homemade chips, but also the pizzas and the rest of the food).
 In summer, it’s quite pleasant to eat outside.

 The left side of Franceză street is also packed with bars and restaurants.
-Immediately across the street from Dristor Kebap is Explorer’s Pub, an Irish pub playing Irish music and serving good food in large portions and various types of beer.
 Oktoberfest Pub is a well known sports bar with good prices (it’s mostly a drinking place, the food list is basically made of sausages, fries and pickles :).

 Some other places that I could recommend are on Smârdan street: Les Burgeois (for the delicious salads, refined meals and deserts), Black Jack Pub (for the music and the general atmosphere), St Patrick Irish Pub (for the décor and the food, but with unjustified high prices).